SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Introduction/Zigbee Introduction - Network Activities (Form, Join, Rejoin, Leave).md

 The joining device sends an association message to the coordinator of the network, this is the green message in the log.
 After this the coordinator will share the network key, so the device can encrypt and decrypt the messages.
 After this is done the joining device is announcing itself in the network, this way the whole network knows what kind of device the just joined device is.
 The details of the device announcement can be seen in the “Event Detail pane” on the right.
 Here we see in the top red box the PAN id of the network, also here is the short Id of the joined device visible.
 The following 2 red boxes are more device describing, from these boxed you can determine the device type, coordinator, router, end device, or a sleepy end device.
 Routers and Coordinators are full-function devices, while an end device or a sleepy end device are reduced-function devices.
 For a sleepy end device, the receiver will sleep when the device is in an idle state, while the other devices will always listen to the channel.

 After Device Announce, the device requests a link key update.
-For further information and more details on link key update, we recommend the “__Network Concept: Zigbee Security__” and “__Zigbee App Layer: Zigbee 3.0 Security Considerations__”
+For further information and more details on link key update, we recommend the "[Network Concept: Zigbee Security](../Zigbee-Networking-Concepts/Networking%20Concepts%20-%20Zigbee%20Security.md)" and “__Zigbee App Layer: Zigbee 3.0 Security Considerations__”

 ## Rejoin a Network